yokotak0527/kensho-legacy/README.md

 ## What can this do.

-- simple and easy validation of values.
+- Simple and easy validation of values.
-- multiple validations for one value.
+- Apply multiple validation rules for one value.
+- Adjust the value before validation.
-- addition of your custom validation rules.
+- Addition of your custom validation rules.

 ## Install